 Neogen: Although most Neogens are subsapient (or at most presapient), there are a number of cases when these gengineered organisms have been provolved to sophonce.
 There are literally millions of different sophont Neogens that can be found throughout the galaxy.
 There are even several unconfirmed reports of spontaneous ascension to sophonce, but when these cases have been investigated - such as the Le-Murraks of Nui Phaedros - it has been shown that this was the result of symbiotic neuronal boosting bionano that was already in the environment.
 In any case, Neogens have played an important role in galactic civilization down through the centuries, and today a number of minor polities, especially within the Utopia Sphere and along the inner Perseus Arm, are Neogen governed, where they benefit from the tourism and pleasure industries.

 Bioborg: Hu or Provolves that have been augmented or radically modified with bionano.
-Unlike Cyborgs, their tech, which includes living artificial organs and augmentations of various kinds, is symbiotically integrated with the rest of the body and is self-replicating, although reproduction is always by artificial wombs.
+Unlike Cyborgs, their tech, which includes living artificial organs and augmentations of various kinds, is always symbiotically integrated with the rest of the body and is always self-replicating, although reproduction is usually by artificial wombs.
 In general, the tendency is to enhance their bodily capabilities, and Bioborgs rarely display the sarcophobia so evident in some Cyborgs.
 Bioborgs form a large number of distinct phyles and social clades.
 They are as derived beyond the Nearbaseline condition as the Tweaks, but in a completely different manner.